Project

 Readline: Incorrect arrow key behavior in vi_editing_mode insert mode with Readline 6.2

-Added by davidbalbert (David Albert) about 11 years ago.
-Updated 7 months ago.
+Added by davidbalbert (David Albert) over 11 years ago.
+Updated about 1 year ago.

 Status: